-The Clark County Poor Farm is comprised of 99 acres, most of which is agricultural farmland.
-The historic property has 18 resources, including 13 buildings, 3 sites and 2 structures.
+The Clark County Poor Farm historic district is comprised of 99 acres, most of which is agricultural farmland.
+The historic district has 18 resources, including 13 buildings, 3 sites and 2 structures.
 The resources are grouped into 5 clusters based on geographic location and resource type: